groonga/groonga/doc/source/reference/commands/logical_range_filter.rst

 TODO: Add examples

-..
 Here is an example to disable caching the result of this query:

-.. .. groonga-command
+.. groonga-command
-.. .. include:: ../../example/reference/commands/logical_range_filter/cache_no.log
+.. include:: ../../example/reference/commands/logical_range_filter/cache_no.log
+.. logical_range_filter \
+..   --logical_table Entries \
+..   --shard_key created_at \
-.. .. logical_range_filter ... --cache no
+..   --cache no

 The default value is ``yes``.